keysmusician/AirBnB_clone_v3/README.md

 In this section of the project, we built a REST API.
 Our Flask blueprint and views for the API can be found in the `api` directory.
 Our API base URL is `<host>/api/v1/`.

 ### Usage
-Note that for the purposes of this poject, we hosted locally with the built in development server that comes with Flask.
-The following environment variables determine the host and port the developent server will use:
+Note that for the purposes of this project, we hosted locally with the built in development server that comes with Flask.
+The following environment variables determine the host and port the development server will use:
 * `HBNB_API_HOST`
 * `HBNB_API_PORT`